WFlorida2/Code-Quiz/README.md

 •	draw.io

 # CREDIT:
+Please Note: I have learned so much during implementing this challenge given my early stages of developments with the huge aid of the following contributors:

 - ChatGPT: https://chat.openai.com/
 * How to create an array of questions and displaying them using a JS function?
 * How to create a function to start a quiz?